mmuszynski/RedditAPI/README.md

 # RedditAPI

-A Swift Package that connects to the [Reddit API](https://www.reddit.com/dev/api)
+A Swift Package that connects to the [Reddit API](https://www.reddit.com/dev/api), currently allowing read-only access to subreddit and user information.